Information for Councils about the Streamlined Bushfire Management Overlay (BMO) Schedule Project (the Schedule Project).

 - they are for single dwellings on a lot – generally on small, residential properties within existing settlements.

-Certain criteria have been taken into account in considering candidate locations for schedules.
+Certain criteria have been taken into account in considering locations for schedules.
 For example, an area where there is a consistency in the bushfire hazard and the bushfire site assessment is replicated across the schedule area.

 The draft BMO schedules generally apply to areas: